 top of page

-Elucidating Structure--Composition--Property Relationships of the β-SiAlON:Eu2+ Phosphor
+Elucidating Structure–Composition–Property Relationships of the β-SiAlON:Eu2+ Phosphor

-Zhenbin Wang; Weike Ye; Iek-Heng Chu; Shyue Ping Ong*
+Zhenbin Wang, Weike Ye, Iek-Heng Chu, Shyue Ping Ong

-In this work, we performed a systematic inves-tigation of structure-composition-property relationships in Eu 2+ -activated {$\beta$}-SiAlON, one of the most promising narrow-band green phosphors for high-power light-emitting diodes and liquid crystal display backlighting with wide color gamut.
-Using first-principles calculations, we identified and confirmed various chemical rules for Si-Al, O-N, and Eu activator ordering within the {$\beta$}-SiAlON structure.
+In this work, we performed a systematic inves-tigation of structure−composition−property relationships in Eu 2+ -activated β-SiAlON, one of the most promising narrow-band green phosphors for high-power light-emitting diodes and liquid crystal display backlighting with wide color gamut.
+Using first-principles calculations, we identified and confirmed various chemical rules for Si−Al, O−N, and Eu activator ordering within the β-SiAlON structure.
 Through the construction of energetically favorable models based on these chemical rules, we studied the effect of oxygen content and Eu 2+ activator concentrations on the local EuN 9 activator environment, and its impact on important photoluminescence properties such as emission peak position (using the band gap as a proxy), bandwidth, and thermal quenching resistance.
-Increasing oxygen content is shown to lead to an increase in Eu-N bond lengths and distortion of the EuN 9 coordination polyhedron, modifying the crystal field environment of the Eu 2+ activator, and resulting in red-shifting and broadening of the emission.
-We also show that the calculated excited band structure of {$\beta$}-SiAlON exhibits a large gap between the 5d levels and the conduction band of the host, indicating a large barrier toward thermal ionization (\textbackslash textgreater0.5 eV) and, hence, excellent thermal quenching stability.
-Based on these insights, we discuss potential strategies for further composition optimization of {$\beta$}-SiAlON.
+Increasing oxygen content is shown to lead to an increase in Eu−N bond lengths and distortion of the EuN 9 coordination polyhedron, modifying the crystal field environment of the Eu 2+ activator, and resulting in red-shifting and broadening of the emission.
+We also show that the calculated excited band structure of β-SiAlON exhibits a large gap between the 5d levels and the conduction band of the host, indicating a large barrier toward thermal ionization (\textgreater0.5 eV) and, hence, excellent thermal quenching stability.
+Based on these insights, we discuss potential strategies for further composition optimization of β-SiAlON.

 National University of Singapore